bartikowskiw/sierra_pg_fdw/README.md

 # Clone Sierra's DB: Foreign Data Wrapper (FDW) for the Sierra ILS database

 Sets up a copy of the ```sierra_view``` views.
-Once set up all queries that are working on Sierra's DB server should work on your local copy too.
+Once set up all queries working on Sierra's DB server should work on your local copy too.
 No changes to the SQL are needed.

 The queries here make a copy of data in some tables.
 This can help to increase